Latest update: October, 2017

 TIP: Keep in mind that the most difficult portion of this alternate route is the section of trail 506 (as this is the incline from sea level in Manarola up to 333 meters/1,094 feet above sea level in Volastra).
 If you prefer, it is possible to catch a bus from Riomaggiore (two per day during peak-season) or Manarola (multiple buses each day) to Volastra and hike the latter two trails to Corniglia.

-Corniglia to Vernazza*: This portion of the coastal trail is currently open and takes approx. 1 1/2 hours to hike (difficulty level: medium to difficult).
+Corniglia to Vernazza*: This portion of the blue coastal trail (SVA) is currently open and takes approx. 1 1/2 hours to hike (difficulty level: medium to difficult).
 As you approach Vernazza you’ll have some stellar views over the village!

 Vernazza to Monterosso*: This is the most difficult portion of the coastal trail (not counting the alternate route between Riomaggiore and Manarola).
 Approx. hiking time is 2 hours (difficulty level: strenuous).